Marinated pork with prunes

 Native American black bean burger

-Summer is here and burgers are great for grilling!
+Summer is here and burgers are great for summer grilling!
 The combination of black beans, wild rice and quinoa make a tasty American burger.
 Each one is native to the Americas and has a rich history.
 Usually I am not a big fan of food substitutes but I think this is very tasty.
 It seems like this burger even tricks my feisty, meat lover corgi too.
 Seriously, he just sits and stares at me, hoping to get a little.

 I would like to add this recipe to my collection.
 The moist burgers are highly nutritious and easy to take on trips.
 Oh and those mushrooms are mouthwatering … Just remember, the beans and the quinoa need to be soaked ahead before you cook them.